Artistic & Programming

 My job as the Community Engagement Manager means I organise and run events and workshops out in Wimbledon, Mitcham, Colliers Wood and all over Merton, Wandsworth and Croydon.
 These events let people know all about Polka Theatre and the shows that are on here.
 We sometimes run workshops in libraries, we sometimes run workshops in youth centres, and we run sometimes run workshops here at Polka.
 These workshops are fun, and include acting, singing, dance and arts and crafts activities.
 Some of these workshops include tickets to come and see the shows that are on here as well.

-I work very closely with the Janna the Head of Education, Sam the Head of Marketing, and the head of fundraising to make sure all of these workshops and events are marketed properly and reaching out to the right people.
+I work very closely with the Janna the Head of Creative Learning, Chris the Head of Marketing, and Leslie the Fundraising Manager, to make sure all of these workshops and events are marketed properly and reaching out to the right people.
 We often receive money from organisations to help support these activities, so we can run many more in the Community.

 I also make sure that different groups of children and young people can come and see World of Music and Stories on the first Saturday of every month here at Polka, and make sure they receive complimentary tickets.